CosmoLike/cocoa/README.md

     #export IGNORE_EXPAT_CORE_PACKAGE=1
     #export IGNORE_PIP_CORE_PACKAGES=1

-### :interrobang: FAQ: How to push changes to the Cocoa main branch? <a name="push_main"></a>
+### :interrobang: FAQ: How do we push changes to the Cocoa main branch?
+A few git hacks <a name="push_main"></a>

 Until recently, Cocoa development was unstructured, and developers could push directly to the `main` branch.
-Small commits were also not discouraged.
-These loose development rules will soon change.
-In particular, we will soon protect the `main` branch by requiring every push to be reviewed by Cocoa's leading developers.
+Small commits were not discouraged,  and such flexible development rules will soon change.
+Shortly, we will protect the `main` branch by requiring every push to be reviewed by Cocoa's leading developers.
 We also want to reduce the number of commits from now on.

-We will implement the philosophy that **a commit in the main branch should contain an atomic change that takes code from a working state to another working state with improvements that are meaningful and well tested.** So, developers should propose changes to the `main` branch in larger chunks, as shown below.
+Our new philosophy establishes that **a commit in the main branch should contain an atomic change that takes code from a working state to another working state with meaningful and well-tested improvements.** So, developers should propose changes to the `main` branch in larger chunks (*via squash commits*), as shown below.

 Important note: we **strongly** advise developers to use the up-to-date `git` given by Cocoa conda environment.

+- :interrobang: **How to apply squash commits?**

 **Step :one:**: create a development branch from the `main` branch.
 Do not call the development branch `dev`, it is reserved for work done by the primary Cocoa developers.
 Let's call this new branch `xyzdev` for concreteness (tip: the use of developers' initials helps make the branch name unique)

-    # (main) = developers must input the command below on the main branch.
+    # Developers must input the command below on the main branch.
-    (main) git checkout -b xyzdev
+    "${CONDA_PREFIX}"/bin/git switch -c xyzdev

-If the `xyzdev` already exists, use `git switch` instead of `git checkout—b`.
+If the `xyzdev` already exists, use `git switch` without the `-c` flag.
 Developers can also push their development branches to the server via the command.

-    # (xyzdev) = developers must input the command below on the xyzdev branch.
+    # Developers must input the command below on the xyzdev branch.
-    (xyzdev) git push -u origin xyzdev
+    "${CONDA_PREFIX}"/bin/git push -u origin xyzdev

 **Step :two:**: develop the proposed changes.
 We advise developers to commit frequently.
 In your branch, a commit does not need to be atomic, changing the code from one working state to another well-tested, meaningful working state.
 In your branch, you have absolute freedom.

-**Step :three:**: Once there is an atomic, meaningful, and well-tested improvement to Cocoa, the developer needs first to merge any subsequent changes made in `main` while the developer has been working on the `xyzdev` branch.
+**Step :three:**: Once the developers created an atomic, meaningful, and well-tested improvement to Cocoa, the developer needs to merge any subsequent changes made in `main` while the developer has been working on the `xyzdev` branch.

-    # (xyzdev) = developers must input the command below on the xyzdev branch.
+    # Developers must input the command below on the xyzdev branch.
-    (xyzdev) git merge main
+    "${CONDA_PREFIX}"/bin/git merge main

 This step may create conflicts that must be addressed before step four.

 **Step :four:**: Once the developer has merged recent changes made on the `main` branch, the developer must push to the main branch the modifications made on the `xyzdev` branch by first **squashing all your changes into a single commit** as shown below

-    # (xyzdev) = developers must input the command below on the xyzdev branch.
+    # Developers must input the command below on the xyzdev branch.
-    (xyzdev) git switch main
+    "${CONDA_PREFIX}"/bin/git switch main

-    # (main) = developers must input the command below on the main branch.
+    # Developers must input the command below on the main branch.
-    (main) git merge --squash xyzdev
+    "${CONDA_PREFIX}"/bin/git merge --squash xyzdev

+    # Developers must input the command below on the main branch.
-    (main) git commit -m "squash merge - xyzdev branch: added development on abc features"
+    "${CONDA_PREFIX}"/bin/git commit -m "squash merge - xyzdev branch: added development on abc features"

+    # Developers must input the command below on the main branch.
-    (main) git push origin main
+    "${CONDA_PREFIX}"/bin/git push origin main

 Important note: **never** revert the branch ordering on squash merging by squashing the `main` changes to the `xyzdev` branch.

+### :interrobang: FAQ: How do we develop from a git tag?
+A few more git hacks <a name="dev_from_tag"></a>

+A useful git hack is related to developing Cocoa from a git tag.
+We reserve git tags to set milestones in our development, so they are good starting points for coding localized new features (e.g., changes to a file that other developers have not recently modified) or bug fixes.

+**Step :one: (optional)** If the developer has cloned the repository using the `https` URL address, we change the URL to the SSH-key-based address

+    "${CONDA_PREFIX}"/bin/git remote set-url origin git@github.com:CosmoLike/cocoa.git

+**Step :two:** Move the detached state to a new local branch via the command

+    "${CONDA_PREFIX}"/bin/git switch -c mylocalbranch

+Now, all commits will be associated with this local branch.
+The developer can then make a series of git commits to implement a new feature or fix a bug.

+**Step :three:** The developer has two options at the end of development.
+They can **either** create a new remote branch named `mylocalbranch`

+    # Developers must input the command below on the mylocalbranch branch.
+    "${CONDA_PREFIX}"/bin/git push origin mylocalbranch

+**or** they can fetch and download the remote branch, named `myremotebranch`, that will hold the changes made on `mylocalbranch`

+    # Developers must input the command below on the mylocalbranch branch.
+    "${CONDA_PREFIX}"/bin/git switch -c myremotebranch origin/myremotebranch

+This will switch the repository to the `myremotebranch`.
+Now, the developer needs to merge the changes made on `mylocalbranch`.
+If `mylocalbranch` is **NOT the main branch**, type

+    # Developers must input the command below on the myremotebranch != main branch.
+    "${CONDA_PREFIX}"/bin/git merge mylocalbranch

+If the developer wants to merge their changes to the `mylocalbranch = main` branch instead, do a `squash` merge

+    # Developers must input the command below on the main branch.
+    "${CONDA_PREFIX}"/bin/git merge --squash mylocalbranch

+If this does not create any merge conflicts, type

+    # Developers must input the command below on the myremotebranch branch.
+    "${CONDA_PREFIX}"/bin/git push origin myremotebranch

-### :interrobang: FAQ: How to download and run Cosmolike projects? <a name="running_cosmolike_projects"></a>
+### :interrobang: FAQ: How do we download and run Cosmolike projects? <a name="running_cosmolike_projects"></a>

 The *projects* folder was designed to include Cosmolike projects.
 We assume that you are still in the Conda cocoa environment from the previous `conda activate cocoa` command and that you are in the cocoa main folder `cocoa/Cocoa`,